wchoi09/face_recognition_linux/0_raspberry_pi_4.md

 sudo raspi-config
 ```
 "09 Update"
 "05 Interfacing Options" -> "P1 Camera" (this enables camera and increases GPU ram to 128 from 64MB)
 "07 Advanced Options" -> "A1 Expand Filesystem" (resize the installation partition)
-"A3 Memory Split" (confirm GPU ram size is 128)
+"07 Advanced Options" -> "A3 Memory Split" (confirm GPU ram size is 128)

 Reboot